Gap probability for products of random matrices in the critical regime: Introduction

 The general fact of the matter is that gap probabilities of determinantal processes can be represented as Fredholm determinants of trace-class operators.
 Moreover, if the operators involved are of special~\textit{integrable form} (see~Its, Izergin, Korepin, and Slavnov~\cite{ItsIzerginKorepinSlavnov}), then one can relate the determinants to the Riemann--Hilbert problems.
 For the classical determinantal processes this leads to the theory of Painlev\'{e} transcendents (e.g., see Baik, Deift, and Suidan~\cite[Section 6.5]{BaikDeiftSuidan}, and Deift \cite{Deift}).
-Having said that, we emphasize that the critical kernel is not of integrable form, and thus the standard techniques cannot be applied.
+Having said that, we emphasize that the critical kernel is not of the integrable form, and thus the standard techniques cannot be applied.

-Instead, we use an alternative approach based on the earlier works by Bertola and Cafasso~\cite{BertolaCafasso}, and later by Girotti~\cite{Girotti1, Girotti2, Girotti3} and by Clayes, Girotti, and Stivigny~\cite{ClayesGirottiStivigny}.
+Instead, we use an alternative approach based on the earlier work by Bertola and Cafasso~\cite{BertolaCafasso}, and later by Girotti~\cite{Girotti1, Girotti2, Girotti3}.
+This approach was subsequently used for studying determinantal point processes related to products of random matrices in Claeys, Girotti, and Stivigny~\cite{ClaeysGirottiStivigny}, and in Charlier, Lenells, and Mauersberger~\cite{CharlierLenellsMauersbergerI, CharlierLenellsMauersbergerII}.
 The core idea is to show that the Fredholm determinant of the non-integrable operator can be replaced by that of an integrable operator.
-Then, we evaluate the gap probability in terms of the unique solution of a Riemann--Hilbert problem and, by means of the non-linear steepest descent method of Deift and Zhou~\cite{DeiftZhou}, derive the right-tail asymptotics of this solution (see Theorem~\ref{TheoremMainResult} below).
+Then, we can evaluate the gap probability in terms of the unique solution of a Riemann--Hilbert problem and, by means of the non-linear steepest descent method of Deift and Zhou~\cite{DeiftZhou}, derive the right-tail asymptotics for this solution (see Theorem~\ref{TheoremMainResult} below).